AgamMakkar21/Pasta/README.md

 <img src="/Pasta_aglio.png" width=300 height=400/>
-Here is one of my favorite pasta dishes.
-It is called Pasta Aglio e Olio
+This is one of my favorite pasta dishes called Pasta Aglio e Olio.